 How to Convert a Scientific Notation to Text or Number in Excel

-After setting the numbers to Scientific Notation there might come a question in your mind that how to convert them as numbers or text.
+After setting the numbers to Scientific Notation there might come a question in your mind about how to convert them as numbers or text.
 No worries, that is quite easy.
 I’ll convert them in Column D.

 1. Convert to Number